Maikel Garcia Preview, Player Props: Royals vs. White Sox

 Maikel Garcia At The Plate

-- Garcia has an RBI in 39 of 107 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 36.4% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 6.5% and driven in three or more of his team's runs in one contest.

-- He has scored in 38.3% of his games this year, with more than one run scored in 7.5%.
+- He has scored in 41 games this season (38.3%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.